-Please read all "Exam Guideline Acknowledgements" before clicking “I agree to follow the above guidelines.”
-Once you click “I agree to follow the above guidelines" and register for the exam, you have agreed to all guidelines and will be held to them.
+Please read all "Exam Guideline Acknowledgements" before selecting "I agree to follow the above guidelines.”
+Once you select "I agree to follow the above guidelines" and register for an exam, you have agreed to all guidelines and will be held to them.

 Follow the steps below to register for the Residual ACT®.

-- An Online Admissions Application to Southwest must be completed prior to taking the ACT®.
+- An Online Admissions Application to Southwest must be completed before taking the ACT®.

-ACCUPLACER is an integrated system of computer-adaptive assessments designed to evaluate students' skills in reading, writing, and mathematics.
-For over 30 years, ACCUPLACER has been used successfully to assess student preparedness for introductory credit-bearing college courses.
-ACCUPLACER delivers immediate and precise results, offering both placement and diagnostic tests, to support intervention and help answer the challenges of accurate placement and remediation.
+ACCUPLACER is an integrated system of computer-adaptive assessments designed to evaluate students' skills in reading, writing and mathematics.
+For more than 30 years, ACCUPLACER has been used successfully to assess student preparedness for introductory credit-bearing college courses.
+ACCUPLACER delivers immediate and precise results.
+It offers both placement and diagnostic tests, to support intervention and help answer the challenges of accurate placement and remediation.

 Sample questions can be found at the ACCUPLACER sample question page.